Colorado Labor Laws Guide

 Prohibited occupations for minors in Colorado

-For a detailed list of all prohibited occupations for minors, you can take a look at this Colorado Youth Employment Law Fact Sheet.
+For a detailed list of all prohibited occupations for minors, you can find all prohibited occupations in the Colorado Youth Employment Opportunity Act (CYEOA).

 Colorado hiring laws

-In addition to the federal anti-discrimination laws when it comes to hiring, Colorado also has its own state-level rules, as well as its Ban the Box law.
+In addition to the federal anti-discrimination laws regarding hiring, Colorado has its own state-level rules and Ban the Box law

-First, the federal laws prevent employers from discriminating against employees based on their:
+First, the federal laws prevent employers from discriminating against employees based on:

 In addition to these, the state of Colorado also makes it unlawful to discriminate against employees due to: